-- 16. Following receipt of a Referral, a Disciplinary Officer must consider whether there is sufficient information and/or grounds to charge the relevant Participant, Club or League with a breach of these Regulations.
-If further information is required, the Disciplinary Officer shall conduct any further investigation that is necessary. - 17.
-If there is sufficient information and/or grounds, the Disciplinary Officer will issue a Charge Letter to the Respondent or the Participant's Club to share with the Participant.
-If there is not, the Disciplinary Officer will inform the individual who submitted the Referral that no further action will be taken.

-18. If the Disciplinary Officer decides that the matter does not require a Hearing, the Disciplinary Officer may refer the matter to be considered under the Summary Procedure and the process in Regulations 19-25 shall apply.
-If the Disciplinary Officer decides that the matter does require a Hearing, the process in Regulations 26-35 shall apply.
+- 15. Following receipt of a Referral, a Disciplinary Officer must consider whether there is sufficient information and/or grounds to charge the relevant Participant, Club or League with a breach of these Regulations.
+If further information is required, the Disciplinary Officer shall conduct any further investigation that is necessary. - 16.
+If there is sufficient information and/or grounds, (i.e there is prima-facie evidence of misconduct), the Disciplinary Officer will issue a Charge Letter to the Respondent or the Participant's Club to share with the Participant.
+If there is not, the Disciplinary Officer will inform the individual who submitted the Referral that no further action will be taken. - 17.
+If the Disciplinary Officer decides that the matter does not require a Hearing, the Summary Procedure in Regulations 18-23 shall apply.
+If the Disciplinary Officer decides that the matter requires a Hearing, Regulations 24-33 shall apply.